 Eligible recipients must be of Polish-American descent; have a GPA of 3.2 or better; compete in varsity sports; be nominated by their coach and principal; and write an essay on the importance of academics and athletics as it relates to leadership and being a positive role model.

 Candidates should apply in the Spring of their Senior year by March 15th.

 Proceeds from the yearly NPASHF Golf Outing help to fund the scholarship.
 Additional money is raised during a silent auction held each year in conjunction with the Hall’s induction banquet.
 Charitable contributions are also accepted.
-Donations to the Stan Musial Scholarship Fund can be sent to the National Polish-American Sports Hall of Fame, 11727 Gallagher, Hamtramck, MI 48212.
+Donations to the Stan Musial Scholarship Fund can be sent to the National Polish-American Sports Hall of Fame, 2975 East Maple Rd, Troy, MI 48083.